 https://www.paidmembershipspro.com/wp-admin/admin-ajax.php?action=authnet_silent_post

 Note that by default, WP Engine will not serve cached pages for logged-in members.
-So you shouldn’t have to add all member content to the exception list, just pages that might show dynamic content to logged out users.
+You should not have to add all member content to the exception list, just pages that might show dynamic content to logged out users.
 In general, you don’t want to add an exception unless you notice an issue on that page.

 If you feel that you would need every page excluded, then you should consider a dedicated hosting plan under a different provider.